 The double bill of The Ink Spots and “Slappy” White proved popular with patrons and the original two-week engagement was held over until Wednesday, July 29th when they closed at Tiffany.

 June Christy returned to Tiffany Club two days later, opening on July 31, 1953.
-Her earlier engagement had been with a Vido Musso quartet but the ads on the Los Angeles Times did not specify who was providing accompaniment for Christy.
+Her earlier engagement had been with a Vido Musso quartet.
+She was backed by the Jerry Wiggins Trio during this reprise engagement.
 Earlier in June Miss Christy had been part of the entertainment for graduating high school seniors in Long Beach at the Municipal Auditorium on June 18th.
 Christy traveled to Fresno for an engagement on June 25th at The Raindow, a nightclub/bar that regularly featured jazz.
 June Christy was part of an entertainment troupe that travelled to Korea at the beginning of 1953 to perform for American troops.
 In the fall she joined Stan Kenton for a European Tour.
 Christy’s short one-week engagement ended on August 8th.

 Erroll Garner opened on August 14th.
 Whitney Balliett wrote an appreciation of Garner for The New Yorker in 1959 entitled “The Last of the Mohicans” — the excerpt that follows mentions Garner’s phenomenal facility in the recording studio, virtually recording everything required for an album in non-stop single takes.
 Garner’s trio that appeared at Tiffany is not identified in the Los Angeles Times ads or in Down Beat, but most likely it included Wyatt Ruther on bass and “Fats” Heard on drums, the two musicians that he recorded with during 1953.
 The engagement lasted a little over three weeks, closing on September 6th.